-In specific verticals where the fairness in Al systems is critical, such as legal expert systems or medical diagnosis applications, the sector regulators may mandate the tolerance levels and specify the minimum fairness rating score as a benchmark.
+In specific verticals where fairness in AI systems is crucial, such as legal expert systems, medical diagnosis applications, self-driving cars, and autonomous aircraft, the sector regulators may mandate tolerance levels on relevant, carefully selected metrics.
+They may specify the minimum fairness rating score as a benchmark for different industry-specific use cases, including any specific tolerance levels if necessary.